 Share time-sensitive posts—including Meredith’s campaign—on Instagram and include important links in your bio.

 Think of Twitter as a place to share important wellness information and breaking news.

 Use Facebook to share reminders and to promote easy ways to schedule appointments.

 Leverage LinkedIn to talk to professionals and build community on important messaging.

 Book your appointment–NOW–and when you do, remember to add the hashtag #BookedMyScreening.
 Beyond that, wear a pink ribbon, buddy up with a friend for an appointment together, share stats, and check in on the wellness and mental space of friends and families impacted by breast cancer to see how they’re doing.

 While this may be Breast Cancer Awareness month, remember, this is just a moment to remind you to take care year-round.

-Vicki Brakl is the Co-Chair of Women@Meredith, an employee resource group at Meredith Corporation providing an open, supportive, and educational forum that inspires frank conversation, diverse ideas, and action-oriented solutions on a wide variety of issues affecting women in the workplace, at home, and in their everyday lives.
+About the Author Vicki Brakl is the Co-Chair of Women@Meredith, an employee resource group at Meredith Corporation providing an open, supportive, and educational forum that inspires frank conversation, diverse ideas, and action-oriented solutions on a wide variety of issues affecting women in the workplace, at home, and in their everyday lives.
 Vicki is also the SVP of Marketing & Training for MNI Targeted Media, a Meredith company—leading client strategy and B2B marketing.
 A mother of three humans and two dogs, you’ll rarely find her sitting still; Breast Cancer Awareness month hits close to home as her mother is a 30-year survivor.
 Get those screenings, people!